restatedev/xstate/README.md

 # increment it a few times
 curl http://localhost:8080/counter/myMachine/send --json '{"event": {"type": "increment"}}'

-# now update the code to swap round counterv1 and counterv2 in the version list - the service will reload automatically
+# now update the code to swap round the way counterv1 and counterv2 are given to the `xstate` function - the service will reload automatically
 # the existing machine will keep using the v2 code:
 curl http://localhost:8080/counter/myMachine/send --json '{"event": {"type": "increment"}}'
 # but a new machine will now use the v1 code: